Starting an ecommerce business can be exciting and scary.

 Starting an ecommerce business from scratch is as exciting as it is challenging.
-At the end of the day, you need to study a ton about finding a product, researching business models and plans, deciding on the brand name, obtaining all the necessary permits, building an ecommerce store, and choosing the marketing strategies if you want your business to be successful.
+At the end of the day, you need to learn a lot about finding a product, researching business models and plans, deciding on the brand name, obtaining all the necessary permits, building an ecommerce store, and choosing the marketing strategies if you want your business to be successful.

-Going through all the steps to create an ecommerce business can feel like you’re climbing up the mountain, but there’s no bigger reward that ascending to the top.
+Going through all the steps to open an ecommerce store can feel like you’re climbing up the mountain, but there’s no bigger reward than ascending to the top.
 There are multiple benefits of starting your own online business instead of a brick-and-mortar one.
-The initial investment is much lower, your online store can operate 24/7 and has global exposure.
+The initial investment is much lower; your online store can operate 24/7 and has global exposure.

 If you feel like you’re set adrift, especially in the technical aspect of starting an ecommerce business, we’re here to help.

 How to Start an E-Commerce Business FAQs

 Developing an ecommerce site starts with choosing an ecommerce platform.
 Here, you have two options:

 - choose a hosted SaaS platform with a pre-built design and functionality, such as Wix, Shopify, or BigCommerce.
 This option allows you to begin selling ASAP but will not add uniqueness to your brand or allow you to scale in the future.

 - build a custom store on an open-source platform, host it, and develop features and themes from scratch.
 You might require some coding skills or technical assistance for this method; however, your ecommerce site will be unique in its style and scalable as you expand your product catalog.
 Some of the platforms you might be interested in are Adobe Commerce (aka Magento), Drupal Commerce, OpenCart, nopCommerce, etc.

 How Much Does It Cost to Start an Ecommerce Business?